microstub/microstub.github.io/nfo.md

 <meta name="robots" content="noindex">

-> Technical `journal` for engineers, hackers and hobbyists with a focus on
+> Technical `journal` for engineers, researchers and hobbyists with a focus on
 > software and electronics engineering.

 1. [Authors](#authors)